-This policy describes the University’s timekeeping requirements by employee classification (Exempt and Non-Exempt) This policy does not cover the following two groups who are not required to keep and submit time cards because their pay is not based on hours worked not do they receive paid time off:
+This policy describes the University’s timekeeping requirements by employee classification (Exempt and Non-Exempt).
+This policy does not cover the following two groups, who are not required to keep and submit time sheets because their pay is not based on hours worked, nor do they receive paid time off:

 - Faculty and other academic employees (including postdoctoral associates, postgraduate associates, research scientist/scholars, visiting teaching faculty and visiting research faculty); and

 - Graduate School and professional school students who receive fellowships or payments for teaching or research positions.

 Salaries, wages, payroll taxes, and associated benefits constitute a significant portion of the University’s overall expenditures and are subject to regulations imposed by the federal government, the State of Connecticut, and other agencies.
 Salaries, wages, payroll taxes, and benefits are accurate only to the extent that they are based on accurate time sheets.
 This policy states the requirements for timesheets are completion, review, and approval.
 Falsification of hours worked is considered theft and grounds for termination.

 Exempt employees (which include most Managerial and Professional employees - M&Ps) are exempt from (not subject to) the provisions of the Fair Labor Standards Act (FLSA).